Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Dare I ask?"
 Skesat asked as he alighted from his seat.

 "Altitude medication," Wright explained.
 "For the thin air.
-It has… other uses.
+It has... other uses.
 You probably don’t wanna know."

 The ramp finished lowering and the four deathworlders descended it in a few springing steps, like the gravity didn’t touch them at all.